donnemartin/dev-setup/README.md

   <br/>
 </p>

-Many prefer iTerm2 over the default Terminal.
+I prefer iTerm2 over the stock Terminal, as it has some [great features](https://www.iterm2.com/features.html).
 Download and install iTerm2 (the newest version, even if it says "beta release").

 In Finder, drag and drop the iTerm Application file into the Applications folder.